thenexthub/Codira/docs/Lexicon.md

 Clang's cache directory for precompiled module files.
-As cache files, these are not forward-compatible, and so cannot be loaded by different versions of Clang (or programs using Clang, like the Swift compiler).
+As cache files, these are not forward-compatible, and so cannot be loaded by different versions of Clang (or programs using Clang, like the Codira compiler).
 Normally this is fine, but occasionally a development compiler will not have proper version information and may try to load older module files, resulting in crashes in `clang::ASTReader`.